jeromedruais/lionel-node-todo/README.md

 ## Create a new web application

-1. Log in the Bluemix console.
+1. Log in to Bluemix console.

+1. Select the region where you want to create your application.

 1. Go to the Bluemix catalog.

-1. Create a new Cloud Foundry application with the SDK for Node.js under the Compute category.
+1. Create a new Cloud Foundry (CF) application with the SDK for Node.js under the Compute category.

-1. Give your app a unique name.
+1. Give your app a unique name and unique host (eg. todo-[your-initials])

 1. View your application.